SandroBarillaPXL/expertlab-sprint3-jukebox/README.md

 This repository serves as a PoC of Spotify's Web API and Web Playback SDK

 ## :computer: App: Spotify Jukebox
 This app allows users to search for songs, artists, and albums using Spotify's Web API.
 The user can play the songs in the browser using the Web Playback SDK or add them to the queue.
-Users can also request a QR-code to play the currnetly playing song on their mobile device.<br><br>
+Users can also request a QR-code to play the currently playing song on their mobile device.<br><br>
 <img src="imgs/img1.png" alt="Spotify Jukebox" width="200"/>
 <img src="imgs/img2.png" alt="Spotify Jukebox" width="200"/><br>

 ## :wrench: Installation
-### :gear: Prerequisites {#Prerequisites}
+### :gear: Prerequisites
 - [ ] Have a Spotify account with a premium subscription
 - [ ] Create a Spotify app in the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications)
   - [ ] Save the `Client ID` and `Client Secret` for later use